Engrima18/Volatility_in_the_Cryptosphere/README.md

 # Volatility_in_the_Cryptosphere

+Quick advice: if you are ralemnte interested in understanding the work done and the results obtained read the official project report contained in the `BTC_analysis.pdf` file in this repo

 <img align="left" width="220" height="160" src="https://github.com/Engrima18/Volatility_in_the_Cryptosphere/assets/93355495/c71b9253-abd8-446f-9190-f1e41a30559b">

 This project addresses the study and construction of econometric models in Bayesian frame- work that can capture the volatility of bitcoin.
-Various Bayesian hierarchical models will then be improved by adjustment of the MCMC-based sampling process and reformulation of prior beliefs.
+Various Bayesian models will then be improved by adjustment of the MCMC-based sampling process and reformulation of prior beliefs.
 The main goal is to build a useful tool in decision analysis/risk management and in general try to infer the main critical factors when investing on assets of this type.